 The Shoei RF-1200 helmet definitely keeps to tradition delivering a lightweight, quiet and performance-oriented helmet built from superior materials.

 The fabrics and plastics used in fabricating the RF-1200 are a slight cut above anything else we reviewed.
 However, this premium manufacturing comes with a price which may not be inline with the functional gains of the helmet.

 If price and ancillary features were not factors the Shoei RF-1200 wins this review hands down.
 But the RF-1200 lacks an adaptive shield and the Bluetooth-readiness of our Editor’s Choice.

 There are so many patented design features to this model that we could see immediately the singular focus that Shoei possesses toward motorcycle helmets.
-Four intake vents and uniquely positioned upper exhaust outlet vents make for superior ventilation.
+Four intake vents and uniquely positioned upper exhaust outlet vents make it the best ventilated motorcycle helmet.

 - AIM+ Patented Light-Weight Multi-Ply Shell Construction